LaxarJS/finder-demo/README.md

 ```

 Now you can browse the optimized demo at [http://localhost:8002/index.html](http://localhost:8002/index.html).
-Instead of using `npm start`, you can use any web server on your machine by having it serve the `finder_demo` directory.
+Instead of using `npm start`, you can use any web server on your machine by having it serve the `finder-demo` directory.

-Try modifying the widgets under `includes/widgets/finder_demo` or add new widgets for different APIs, to get a feel for how a LaxarJS application works.
+Try modifying the widgets under `includes/widgets/finder-demo` or add new widgets for different APIs, to get a feel for how a LaxarJS application works.